- Riding the roller-coaster road below Mount Arcuentu to the west coast

-On reaching the 1,040m Sa Casa Pass, you will have reached one of the highest points of this trip already.
+OYour ride will take you through the mountain villages of Meana Sardo, Atzara and Belvi.
 The landscape will have now altered and is relatively barren and wild, with the sky filled with birds of prey, circling the thermals in search of their next meal.
 The unspoiled nature of this area makes it a fascinating area for naturalists, walkers and cyclists alike.
 It is an area that most vividly reflects the ancient character of the island.
 Shepherds trails and huts litter the landscape and villages perch over steep-sided valleys.

 Tonight’s accommodation is on the outskirts of the town of Seulo and dinner will be at your accommodation.

 A combination of climbs and descents will take you through another day of exhilarating landscapes and even deeper into the heart of Sardinia.
 Utilising mountain roads, you’ll have fun exploring the ‘Tacchi di Usassai’ and Montarbu mountain range, as you edge your way towards the fascinating mountain peak of Perda Liana.
 You will be passing a few small sleepy mountain villages and once more the vistas of the surrounding mountains are outstanding.
 The silence is broken only by the sound of sheep bells, cows and goats.
 You might even be lucky enough to spot royal kites, vultures, rock thrushes and pipits as you cycle along.